 Help with Overthinking

 The first step to stop overthinking is to make a mental note that you are doing it.
 When you find yourself in the mindset of negative repetitive cycles, try to put your thoughts and emotions into perspective.
 Shift your thoughts onto paper and challenge the ideas you have.
 For example, say you have an opinion that you are not worthy of having something in your life that you desire or don’t know how to go after it.
 Firstly, think about the reasons why you don’t feel worthy of having it in your life.
 It might be a relationship or a job.
 Ask yourself, did you experience something from your past that led you to believe you are not worthy of this?
 Break it all down and address your thoughts and fears until you get to the real issue’s root.
 Then you can work on changing your mindset and building your confidence.

-Their successful professional experience has helped many people overcome repetitive thought patterns, which also led them to write their first book, ‘Overthinking, Get Clarity’.
+Their successful professional experience has helped many people overcome repetitive thought patterns.

 They provide an informative guide with useful techniques to use to overcome this ‘thinking’ habit.
 In one of their books